tinglab/reCAT/README.md

 	load("../data/bestEnsembleComplexTSP 10 - 216 Flo .RData")
 	cls_result = get_cluster_result(test_exp = test_exp, ensembleResultLst = ensembleResultLst,
 									resultLst = resultLst, cls_num = 20)

+#### * Additional Parameters for get_ordIndex function:
+ordIndex <- get_ordIndex(test_exp, threadnum, step_size, base_cycle_range).

+It is trivial that test_exp is your input data and threadnum is the number of cores to use as mentined above.

+The step_size parameter determines the number of k to skip in your consensus path, ie if step_size = 2, then reCAT would only calculate and merge the paths for k = 12, 14, 16, 18, …, n-2, n.
+We recommend step_size of up to a maximum of 5 while preserving the performance of reCAT.
+Usually a step_size of 2 (by default) would suffice and bigger steps are recommended for larger datasets (>1000 cells) in order to reduce computational time.

+And finally the base_cycle_range is a range of four k’s for computing the reference cycle mentioned in the manuscript.
+This can be set to 6:9 (by default) or 7:10.

+for example:

+	source("get_ordIndex.R")
+	load("../data/ola_mES_2i.RData")
+	ordIndex <- get_ordIndex(test_exp, threadnum = 10, step_size = 2, base_cycle_range = c(6:9) )